xonsh/xonsh/news/popen_name.rst

 **Added:**

-* Added detailed thread name to thread exceptions.
+* Added thread class, name, func and alias names to thread exception for easy understanding the source of issue.

 **Changed:**